sedhehe/Smart_Traffic_Management_System_Using_YOLOv11_and_GBML_DQN/README.md

 This my major project where we control the traffic signal based on the traffic density and prioritizing emergency vehicles if present using GBML-DQN and detect vehicles using YOLOv11

 ## To run

+Clone or fork the repository or download the zip file

 first install the requirements
 ```
 pip install -r requirements.txt